brittanymflowers/squishmallow-math/user-stories/phase-4-collection.md

 **Acceptance Criteria:**

-- [ ] JSON file contains sample Squishmallows with id, name, squad, and image_url
+- [x] JSON file contains sample Squishmallows with id, name, squad, and image_url
-- [ ] At least 10-15 different Squishmallows from various squads
+- [x] At least 10-15 different Squishmallows from various squads
-- [ ] Each Squishmallow has a unique identifier
+- [x] Each Squishmallow has a unique identifier
-- [ ] Image file structure is organized and consistent
+- [x] Image file structure is organized and consistent

 **Definition of Done:**

-- Squishmallow data is well-organized and expandable
+- Squishmallow data is well-organized and expandable ✅
-- Sample images are included or placeholder paths are defined
+- Sample images are included or placeholder paths are defined ✅

 ---